Tuesday, May 31, 2011

 Israeli NGO obtains consultative status on prestigious UN council - Jerusalem Post

-In addition, ECOSOC consultative status also allows for participation in the Human Rights Council and many of the human rights treaty bodies of the UN, the organization's spokeswoman explained.
-“Sustainable Development is a core value of Save a Child's ...
+Israeli NGO obtains consultative status on prestigious UN council Jerusalem Post In addition, ECOSOC consultative status also allows for participation in the Human Rights Council and many of the human rights treaty bodies of the UN, the organization's spokeswoman explained. âSustainable Development is a core value of Save a Child's ... |

 Sunday, May 22, 2011